Paul Dirac: Students

 Amongst his many students were Homi J. Bhabha, Fred Hoyle, John Polkinghorne and Freeman Dyson.
 Polkinghorne recalls that Dirac "was once asked what was his fundamental belief.
 He strode to a blackboard and wrote that the laws of nature should be expressed in beautiful equations."

-Honours

-Dirac shared the 1933 Nobel Prize for physics with Erwin Schrödinger "for the discovery of new productive forms of atomic theory".
-Dirac was also awarded the Royal Medal in 1939 and both the Copley Medal and the Max Planck Medal in 1952.
-He was elected a Fellow of the Royal Society in 1930, an Honorary Fellow of the American Physical Society in 1948, and an Honorary Fellow of the Institute of Physics, London in 1971.
-He received the inaugural J. Robert Oppenheimer Memorial Prize in 1969.
-Dirac became a member of the Order of Merit in 1973, having previously turned down a knighthood as he did not want to be addressed by his first name.
+In 1930, Subrahmanyan Chandrasekhar attended Dirac's course on quantum mechanics four times, describing it as "just like a piece of music you want to hear over and over again."

-Death
+Death and recognition

-In 1984, Dirac died in Tallahassee, Florida, and was buried at Tallahassee's Roselawn Cemetery.
-Dirac's childhood home in Bishopston, Bristol is commemorated with a blue plaque, and the nearby Dirac Road is named in recognition of his links with the city of Bristol.
+Dirac died on 20 October 1984 in Tallahassee, Florida, at the age of 82, and is buried at Tallahassee's Roselawn Cemetery.
+Dirac's childhood home in Bishopston, Bristol, is commemorated with a blue plaque, and the nearby Dirac Road is named in recognition of his links with the city of Bristol.
 A commemorative stone was erected in a garden in Saint-Maurice, Switzerland, the town of origin of his father's family, on 1 August 1991.
 On 13 November 1995 a commemorative marker, made from Burlington green slate and inscribed with the Dirac equation, was unveiled in Westminster Abbey.
 The Dean of Westminster, Edward Carpenter, had initially refused permission for the memorial, thinking Dirac to be anti-Christian, but was eventually (over a five-year period) persuaded to relent.